martinolsson/freakshowlarp/practical.md

 <div class="6u 12u(small)" markdown="1">

 Here's all(?) you need to know about Freak Show.
-If we missed something, or if something is not clear, please ask in our Facebook Group.
+If we missed something, or if something is not clear, please ask in our <a href="" target="_blank">Facebook Group</a>.
 {:.lead}

 ## Dates

 The LARP runs from Friday the 15th of September to Sunday the 17th of September.
 We will have workshops on Friday, and an after-party on Sunday.
 We will start the LARP on Friday night or Saturday morning (to be decided).
 You should plan on arriving no later than ##:## on Friday, and we hope you want to join the party after.